Curriculum Vitae

-Dr. Ajda Yilmaz is an accomplished science educator with a PhD in Science Education with a specialization in Chemistry Education from Florida State University.
+Dr. Ajda Aneta Yilmaz is an accomplished science educator with a PhD in Science Education with a specialization in Chemistry Education from Florida State University.
 Her expertise is reflected in her extensive publications, including research articles in leading journals, authored book chapters, and co-authored secondary-level chemistry textbooks.
 Dr. Yilmaz's research interests are centered on gender equity in science education, inquiry-based teaching methods, and pre-service chemistry teacher education.
 She is a respected voice in the field and currently serves as an Associate Editor for the prestigious Chemistry Education Research and Practice journal, published by the Royal Society of Chemistry.

-Projects (1)
+Research Projects & Grants (1)

 Publications (5)